Mulch Cost Calculator (2026)

 ItemQuantityEstimated range

 Planning estimate, not a bid.
 2026 planning ranges informed by published cost guides.
-Get 2-3 local quotes for accurate pricing.
+Compare written bids on an identical scope for accurate local pricing.

 What's not included: hauling old mulch off-site, tree pruning, irrigation work, plant material, soil amendments, and seasonal cleanup.